wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 1. Navigate back to the Choreo Console.
 You will be viewing the page for the `readingList` REST API.

-2. In the left pane, click the **Deploy** icon.
+2. In the left pane, click **Deploy**,  and then click **Deploy Manually**.

-3. Click **Deploy Manually**.

     !!! info
         Automatic deployment is enabled for the component by default.
 You are required to carry out only the first deployment manually.
-To learn more about automatic deployment, see [Configure Automatic Deployment](../tutorials/configure-automatic-deployment).

    This deploys the API to the development environment to make it invokable.